 - Make sure that the circumstances are suitable to inspect the colony.
 For instance, do not start the inspection if the weather is likely to be wet or cold, or if there are people or animals in the vicinity.

-While inspecting the hive the farmer should;
+While inspecting the beehive;

 - Remove a brood frame (without the queen bee) and shake most of the honey bees back into the hive or at the hive entrance, leaving the brood comb clear for inspection.